gliptak/lecture-source-py/source/rst/mccall_model.rst

 Our initial guess :math:`v` is the value of accepting at every given wage.

-Here's more serious iteration effort, that continues until measured deviation between successive iterates is below `tol`.
+Here's a more serious iteration effort that continues until measured deviation between successive iterates is below `tol`.

-We'll be using JIT compilation via Numba to turbo charge our loops
+We'll be using JIT compilation via Numba to turbocharge our loops

 .. code-block:: python3